PoLoop Angielski

 2023-02-12 12:00:00

-This episode of the Poloop Angielski Podcast focuses on the topic of blaming people for their mistakes.
+Send us a text This episode of the Poloop Angielski Podcast focuses on the topic of blaming people for their mistakes.
 Jacek discusses a recent article from the Economist titled "Faulty Reasoning" about the adverse effects of blaming people in a work environment.
 The discussion provides a good source of business vocabulary and expressions related to blaming people, including phrasal verbs such as "follow up on sth" and "own up to sth".
 Link to episode transcript .
 For more, visit: PoLoop Angielski Blog Drop me a line: jacek@poloopangielski.pl And join us on social media: Instagram and Facebook Would you like me to help you master your English?
 You can find out more about my courses here .

 This episode of the Poloop Angielski Podcast focuses on the topic of blaming people for their mistakes.
 Jacek discusses a recent article from the Economist titled "Faulty Reasoning" about the adverse effects of blaming people in a work environment.
 The discussion provides a good source of business vocabulary and expressions related to blaming people, including phrasal verbs such as "follow up on sth" and "own up to sth".